COST GUIDES

 Average cost of a steel bath: £250 - £450+

 Steel baths can be easily moulded into striking designs and are generally better at retaining warmth than acrylic bathtubs.
-Like acrylic tubs, they are cost-effective and easy to maintain in good condition.

 The weight of a steel tub could be considered a drawback, but strong flooring should support this bathtub with no problem.

-Bathtub styles
+Bathtub style

 Bathtubs vary in style from simple to luxurious.
 Some are designed for convenience, while others are made to be the centrepiece of your bathroom.